HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 4. A detailed landscape plan shall be submitted as part of the

-Preci se SPA plan f or the Ski Club.
+Precise SPA Plar for the Ski Club.

-5. The building envelope for the museum shall be moved south by
+5. The building envelope f or the museum shall be moved south by

-approximatley five (5) feet.
+a ppro ximatl ey five (5) feet.

 6. Any drainage problems should be addressed in detail at the